EleutherAI/gpt-neox/configs/neox_arguments.md

     Default = None

     Adds a `--comment` to the DeepSpeed launch command.
 In DeeperSpeed this is passed on to the SlurmLauncher as well.
 Sometime necessary for cluster rules, or so I've heard.

+- **no_ssh_check**: bool

+    Default = False

+    If `True` and running with multiple nodes, then DeepSpeedd doesn't conduct a check to ensure the head node is reachable with ssh.